Astronomy,

 Operator console

-A separate dark-mode control surface that runs on a phone or tablet over the local network — perfect for dome operators.
+A separate dark-mode control surface that runs on a phone or tablet over the local network — wireless, hands-free presentation.

 Run it anywhere

-The same code powers the web app, the offline Windows build, and live full-dome projection.
+The same code powers the web app and the offline Windows build.
 Pick the surface that fits.

 Windows installer